sigparse/iwpt2021/_pages/cfp.md

 permalink: /cfp
 ---

-## IWPT 2021: The 17th International Conference on Parsing Technologies
+### IWPT 2021: The 17th International Conference on Parsing Technologies
 August 5 or 6, 2021, at ACL 2021

 <http://iwpt2021.sigparse.org>

+&nbsp;

 ## CALL FOR PAPERS

 The ACL Special Interest Group on Natural Language Parsing (SIGPARSE) invites submissions to its biennial conference on parsing technologies.
 IWPT 2021 will be the 17th conference in a series that started in 1989.
 The conference will be held as a co-located ACL event on August 5 or 6, 2021.

+&nbsp;

 ### INVITED SPEAKER